art-community/art-java/documentation/concept-&-motivation.md

 # What is ART?

+## A little marketing or how I got to such a life

 What means `coding` for you?

 Two years ago I asked myself.
 And i'm answered. `Code` - is an ART.